 Some gizmos dynamically hide/show a number of knobs with the KnobChanged python callback.
 This is a good option to keep your gizmo’s UI clean, but can start to get very heavy when you have too many knobs to handle, and too many nodes inside your gizmo.

 Instead, it can be cleaner to use Python Script Buttons to add/remove knobs/nodes from your gizmo to keep things fast, neat and tidy.

 I whipped up the following example node, which you can download here, to see how this works.Continue Reading "Dynamically add/remove knobs from gizmos"

 In Nuke, you’re able to dynamically change any knob’s value depending on if you’re looking through a Viewer in Nuke’s GUI, or rendering your Nuke script on a render farm.
-This can be useful to keep your Nuke scripts light & efficient while working, while automatically switching to more processor-intensive tasks at render time —…Continue Reading “Ben, how do I use $gui when rendering locally?”
+This can be useful to keep your Nuke scripts light & efficient while working, while automatically switching to more processor-intensive tasks at render time — for example, increasing motion blur render samples.Continue Reading "Ben, how do I use $gui when rendering locally?"

 I’m excited to announce that I have just released a new course, aimed at introducing Compositors to GitHub!

 If you are unfamiliar, Git is a powerful version control system, which supports the backbone of most modern VFX pipelines.
 Compositors like you are starting to embrace GitHub for finding and developing gizmos & python scripts, as well as version-controlling their .nuke directories.